- Being able to quickly fix Windows 10 errors is extremely important to maintain productivity at work.

 - Various problems with Sticky Notes occur on a regular basis, and it's hard to keep track of them all.
 However, we’re ready to help you correct these issues.

 Sticky Notes is a quite troublesome Windows 10 feature, and that’s a relatively known fact.
-Despite Microsoft’s numerous updates and efforts to improve this feature, it seems that users are still unsatisfied with it.
+Despite Microsoft’s numerous efforts to improve it, it seems that users are still facing the Sticky Notes not available error.

 In this article, we’re going to explore the possible solutions for the crashing issues, in order to improve the experience of using Sticky Notes at least a bit.